greglook/merkle-db/doc/indexing.md

 #### Redistribute Children

-In the **distribution** phase, any candidate children which have over or overflowed must split, merge with a neighbor, or borrow some elements from one.
+In the **redistribution** phase, any candidate children which have over or overflowed must split, merge with a neighbor, or borrow some elements from one.
 Afterwards, all children should be at least half full and under the size limit, unless there is only a single child left.